Category Archives: Thinking

 Juliana Breines

-• She advocated working toward “better” rather than only on achieving the goal to increase performance.
+She advocated working toward “better” performance rather than focusing on achieving the goal.

 This can be accomplished by acknowledging mistakes and practicing self-compassion, suggested by Berkeley’s Juliana Breines and Serena Chen, and University of Texas‘s Kristin Neff.